RaffaelSchaefer/RaffaelSchaefer/README.md

 - [Lebot] a small mini games bot for Discord
 - [Cyberium] a high tech Terraia mod for tModLoader
-- [Covid Stats] a small website which shows the daily covid-19 cases in Germany
+- [Covid Stats] a small website which shows the active covid-19 cases in Germany
 - [Eight Ball] a small website which where u can unlock the magical capabilities of the Eight Ball

 ## My [Website] 💻🌍